devzbysiu/cleaboard/README.md

    ```
    If you don't have it on you system, then `cleabord` will display an error log, and it won't be
    usable.
-3. Install `cleaboard` by going to [Releases](https://github.com/devzbysiu/cleaboard/releases) page and download the latest release.
+3. Install `cleaboard` by going to [Releases](https://github.com/devzbysiu/cleaboard/releases) page and downloading the latest release.
 4. Unpack it and put `cleabord` binary in your `PATH` variable.

 # <p id="license">License</p>